Table of Contents

 FEE for 3-day Snowy Owl Photography Workshop: CAD $1490 per person (about US $1100 £870).

 Fee includes only leadership services.
-Clients must cover transportation costs in their personal or rented vehicle.
-Guide will travel in a separate vehicle. or ride in your vehicle, if your prefer.
+Clients must cover transportation costs for leaders in their personal or rented vehicle.
 We can communicate via hands-fee cell phone when driving.
 Accommodation, transportation and meals are not included.

-FEE for 2-day Northern Hawk Owl and Great Gray Owl Quest Photographic Workshop: CAD $1490 per person (about US $1100, £870).
-Fee includes only guiding services of leader and shared use of spotting scope.
-Clients must cover transportation costs in their personal or rented vehicle.
-Guide will travel in a separate vehicle. or ride in your vehicle, if your prefer.
+FEE for 3-day Northern Hawk Owl and Ptarmigan Quest Photographic Workshop: CAD $1490 per person (about US $1100, £870).
+Fee includes only guiding services of leaders.
+Clients must cover transportation costs of leaders in their personal or rented vehicle.
 We can communicate via hands-fee cell phone.
 Accommodation, transportation and meals are not included.

 CANCELLATION POLICY: Refunds less a $50 administration fee will be given if cancellation notice received 60 days before date of this Snowy Owl Photography Workshop.